Representing Victims Of Drugged And Drunk Driving

-If you were injured or lost a loved one in a car accident caused by DUI, our firm can help.
-We have extensive experience handling all types of car accident cases, including those caused by an intoxicated driver.
+If you were injured or lost a loved one in a car accident caused by DUI, Shevlin Smith, P.C., can help.
+Our attorneys have extensive experience handling all types of car accident cases, including those caused by an intoxicated driver.
 Our Fairfax drunk driving accident lawyers offer compassionate, personalized guidance as they aggressively advocate for your rights.

 What do the statistics reveal about drunk driving in Virginia?
 In 2015 in Virginia, statistics compiled by Mothers Against Drunk Driving (MADD) indicate there were: